Ethorbit/docker-user-manager/README.md

 ## Inside example/

 ### setup\_users/
 This docker-compose project has the sole purpose of creating the users and groups.
-It will output 4 files to data/users
+It will output 5 files to data/users:
 * passwd
 * group
 * shadow
+* gshadow
 * env

 The env contains the user mappings `username_u` for uid and `username_g` for gid, and we pass it to other compose projects using --env-file.